daveolker/Populate-HPE-Synergy/README.md

 # Populate HPE Synergy
-Configure and populate an HPE Synergy appliance for demonstration, educational, and custom integration purposes.
+Configure and populate an HPE Synergy virtual appliance for demonstration, educational, and custom integration purposes.